0install/0install-dotnet/README.md

 Zero Install .NET Backend
 =========================

 The Zero Install .NET Backend implements the core features of Zero Install.
 It also allow developers to embed Zero Install functionality in their own .NET applications.
+It is available for .NET Framework 2.0 or newer and .NET Standard 2.0 or newer.

 [Zero Install for Windows](https://github.com/0install/0install-win) and the [Zero Install Publishing Tools](https://github.com/0install/0publish-win) are built upon this backend.

 [![TeamCity Build status](https://0install.de/teamcity/app/rest/builds/buildType:(id:ZeroInstall_DotNetBackend_Build)/statusIcon)](https://0install.de/teamcity/viewType.html?buildTypeId=ZeroInstall_DotNetBackend_Build&guest=1)